-Values are a set of principles that motivate every decision you make.
-Values originate from a variety of sources, including families, personal experiences, and cultural context.
-Clarifying your values and understanding how they connect to various work environments will help you identify meaningful work.
+Values are the principles that motivate every decision you make.
+Values originate from a variety of sources, including families, personal experiences, or the cultural contexts in which you’ve lived.
+Clarifying your values and understanding how they connect to various work environments can help you identify meaningful work.

-Consider your interests in a variety of contexts—recreational, professional, and academic.
+It can be helpful to consider your interests in a variety of contexts—recreational, professional, and academic.
 What do you like to do for fun?
 What was your favorite summer job or volunteer activity?
 What classes do you seek out when creating your schedule?
-All of these are related to your interests and may be relevant when thinking about potential careers.
-Try the following exercise to help clarify your interests.
+Any of these might be relevant when thinking about potential careers.